Maintain Financial Aid Eligibility

 State waiver requests

 • Students who do not meet the satisfactory academic progress standards will lose their eligibility for state financial aid until such time as they can meet the guidelines by taking courses at their own expense.
-However, students who can document serious extenuating circumstances may request consideration for a waiver by submitting the waiver request form explaining their circumstances and documentation supporting their circumstances from an appropriate third party to the Financial Aid office before the beginning of the semester for which they are requesting the waiver.
+However, students who can document serious extenuating circumstances may request consideration for a waiver by submitting the waiver request form explaining their circumstances and documentation supporting their circumstances from an appropriate third party to the Financial Aid & Billing office before the beginning of the semester for which they are requesting the waiver.
 Waivers are not automatic and will be determined on a case by case basis.

 Explanation of satisfactory academic progress standards for Pennsylvania aid (PA State Grant)